krisinky/gettingandcleaningdataproject/README.md

 g.	replaces "bodygyro" with "angularvelocity"

 5. Uses melt(), then ddply() to calculate means for all variables fir each subject and activity combination.
 Uses dcast() to create a data set with one row for each subject-activity combination.
-Uses write.cvs to create the tidy_data.txt file.
+Uses write.table to create the tidy_data.txt file.